MK38993/Metis-Project-2---Real-Estate-Market/README.md

 - Google Maps Geocoding API to fill in missing 'neighborhood' and 'borough' fields in listings.

-- Pandas for data manipulation.
+- Pandas and NumPy for data manipulation.

+- Scikit-Learn for creating and training regression models.

 - Matplotlib and Seaborn for visualizing data.